Workers’ Compensation Information

 A Little Background

 An incident or activity on the job which aggravates a previous injury or condition is also considered a work injury.
-An example of this would be an employee who has had prior back problems and then re-injures the back while lifting on the job.
-That person is entitled to work injury benefits for the reinjury.
+An employee who has had prior back problems and then re-injures the back while lifting on the job would be entitled to work injury benefits for the reinjury.

 Death benefits payable by the insurance carrier are payments to a spouse, children or other dependents if an employee suffers a fatal work-related injury or illness.
 Death benefits include reasonable burial expenses as well as payment of death benefits depending on the number of total and/or partial dependents.